Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 [INDSC accepted terms](https://ena-docs.readthedocs.io/en/latest/submit/samples/missing-values.html)
 for missing value reporting.
 {{< /hint >}}
-1. you can still add custom fields by inserting new column headers at this step;
+1. you can still add custom fields at this step, just by inserting new column headers;
-1. once your spreadsheet content is complete, save the file, return to the `Register Samples` interface in Webin Portal and expand the `Upload filled spreadsheet to register samples` option.
+1. once your spreadsheet content is complete, save the file, go back to the `Register Samples` interface in Webin Portal and expand the `Upload filled spreadsheet to register samples` option.
 Use the `Browse` button to find the spreadsheet you wish to submit, then click the